 Because the desert environment was so hostile, early California Indians populated the area only in sparse numbers.
-They clustered near known waterholes or migrated through the area during the rainy winter season, following, in the Mojave, the herds of antelope on which they fed.
+They clustered near known waterholes or migrated through the area during the rainy winter season.
+In the Mojave, they followed the herds of antelope on which they fed.
 Some 200 petroglyph sites and scattered artifacts remain in Death Valley, but without imported water survival was difficult.
-Hardy gatherers and hunters left evidence here that extends back some 9,000 years, but the human residents have always been trespassers in a harsh environment rather than comfortable dwellers in a land of milk and honey, at least within our imaginable climatic time frame.
+Hardy gatherers and hunters left evidence here that extends back some 9,000 years.
+However, the human residents have always been trespassers in a harsh environment rather than comfortable dwellers in a land of milk and honey.

-The exception, if we expand our time frame backwards, is a fascinating site of anthropological interest near Barstow in the Mojave Desert.
-The site is called the Calico Early Man Archaeological Site (760/252-6000), operated by the late Dr. Louis Leakey and his well-financed foundation since 1963.
+An exception, if we expand our time frame backwards, is a fascinating site of anthropological interest near Barstow in the Mojave Desert.
+The site is called the Calico Early Man Archaeological Site, operated by the late Dr. Louis Leakey and his well-financed foundation since 1963.
 The site is 15 miles east of Barstow on Highway 15 and Minneola Road.
-Leakey and his co-workers have unearthed some 12,000 stone tools here that date back about 200,000 years, making this the oldest site for manmade artifacts in the western hemisphere.
+Leakey and his co-workers unearthed some 12,000 stone tools here that date back about 200,000 years, making this the oldest site for man-made artifacts in the western hemisphere.
 The presence of tools in this arid area forcefully reminds a traveler of the changing weather patterns that affect plant, animal, and human habitation over long time spans.
 Tours of the site can be arranged through the Bureau of Land Management office in Barstow.

 The initial intrusion of the white man into the Mojave Desert includes a poignant story about the difficulty of some wildlife when adapting to change.
-Pronghorn antelope were numerous in the Mojave Desert, as the name Antelope Valley suggests, but the skittish animals were so fearful of railroad tracks laid in 1869 that they starved to death in one year rather than cross the tracks to their seasonal foraging grounds.
+Pronghorn antelope were numerous in the Mojave Desert, as the name Antelope Valley suggests.
+However, the skittish animals were so fearful of railroad tracks laid in 1869 that they starved to death in one year.
+Antelope were too timid to cross the tracks to their seasonal foraging grounds.

-The Mojave figures prominently today in our consciousness because space shuttles touch down here at Edwards Air Force Base on the long desert runways, dry lakebeds dependably free of rainstorms.
-The Mojave Desert, with a focus on the towns of Mojave and Lancaster, is destined to become a high-tech oasis for the 21st century.
+The Mojave figures prominently today in our consciousness because space shuttles touch down here at Edwards Air Force Base on the long desert runways.
+These dry lake beds are dependably free of rainstorms.
+The Mojave Desert, with a focus on the towns of Mojave and Lancaster, became a high-tech oasis due to space and military needs.

 Death Valley’s notable attractions are the stark landscape and the diversity of life forms that thrive here in spite of temperature extremes and the precarious amount of moisture.
 Always a place of extremes, Death Valley can be beastly hot and severely cold.
-Though the two spots that are 282-feet below sea level get initial attention, there is also 11,049-foot Telescope Peak, and Mt.
-Whitney, the highest point in the contiguous U.S. (at 14,494 feet) is not far away, in the southern Sierra.
+Though the two spots that are 282-feet below sea level get initial attention, there is also 11,049-foot Telescope Peak.
+Mt.
+Whitney, the highest point in the contiguous U.S., at 14,494 feet, is not far away, in the southern Sierra.

-In the northern part of Death Valley visit Scotty’s Castle, the house associated with Death Valley Scotty, a desert character who entertained the Chicago millionaire who bankrolled the property.
-Walter Scott was the desert character’s real name.
-His millionaire friend Albert M. Johnson sank some two million uninflated dollars into this 1920s 25-room Spanish-Moorish extravaganza and became part of the local folklore.
+In the northern part of Death Valley visit Scotty’s Castle, the house associated with Death Valley Scotty, a desert character.
+Scotty entertained the Chicago millionaire who bankrolled the property.
+Walter Scott was this desert entertainer’s real name.
+His millionaire friend, Albert M. Johnson, sank some two million uninflated dollars into this 1920s 25-room Spanish-Moorish extravaganza.
+As a result, Scotty and Johnson became part of the local folklore.
 Nearby, you can gaze into the Ubehebe Crater, where volcanic eruption left a lasting cinder imprint on the desert.

 Major sand dunes lie just east of Stovepipe Wells, one of the main lodging and dining sites in Death Valley.
-(Since lodging and food are so sparse and crucial in this alien environment, all the options are indicated in some detail at the end of this write-up.)
 The sand dunes are especially lovely as the light changes throughout the day, with the long shadows of early morning and just before sunset as the most glorious times.

 All of the canyons and mountains of Death Valley, as the light changes, take on the hues and forms that only a desert kaleidoscope can provide.
-The light of Death Valley reflects the changing sun pattern, while the light and glory of the Mojave resides more in the landscape itself, as if inherent, especially when the poppies or coreopsis of spring delight the traveler.
+The light of Death Valley reflects the changing sun pattern.
+By contrast, the light and glory of the Mojave resides more in the landscape itself, as if inherent.
+The Mojave relies more on its vegetation, such as the poppies and coreopsis of spring, to lure a traveler.

-Throughout Death Valley the absence of man’s marks on the landscape is a notable part of the traveler’s experience.
+Throughout Death Valley, the absence of man’s marks on the landscape is a notable part of the traveler’s experience.
 In few places can one gaze at the horizon and suspect that no man has ever dared to venture into this moonscape.
 Aside from a few old mines, ghost towns, and charcoal kilns, the human story here is abbreviated.
 Death Valley can also surprise the visitor.
-For example, though the area gets only two inches of annual rainfall, the rain can come in summer thunderstorms that send cascades of water hurtling down the canyons, a matter of consequence to campers or hikers not yet initiated to the unforgiving forces of the desert.
+For example, though the area gets only two inches of annual rainfall, the rain can come in summer thunderstorms that send cascades of water hurtling down the canyons.
+Summer flash floods can be a matter of consequence to campers or hikers not yet initiated to the unforgiving forces of the desert.

 South from Furnace Creek are the scenic drives that show you how water and wind have carved away at the colored rock.
-Zabriske Point overlook is one of the more stunning settings, with weathered rock patterns unfolding before you in a trompe l’oeil effect that makes judging the distance deceptive.
+Zabriskie Point overlook is one of the more stunning settings.
+Weathered rock patterns unfold before you in a trompe l’oeil effect that makes judging the distance deceptive.